loicgreffier/docsource/README.md

 - Linux, statically linked with Musl
 - MacOS

-Additionally, Docker images are available on [Docker Hub](https://hub.docker.com/r/loicgreffier/docsource).
+Additionally, Docker images are available on [Docker Hub](https://hub.docker.com/r/loicgreffier/docsource):

+- The `docsource:<version>` images contains Docsource as a native binary.
+- The `docsource:<version>-jar` images contains Docsource as a JAR application.

 ## Getting Started